-Storing your credit card information on a retailer’s site, especially one you visit often, seems like a matter of convenience, but it can also lead to credit card theft.
-It gives you a reason to come back, as you won’t have to fill out a bunch of info fields every time.
+Storing your credit card information, especially one you visit often.
+It seems like a matter of convenience, but it can also lead to credit card theft.
+It gives you a reason to come back, as you won’t have to fill out info fields every time.
 This also means that it’s more convenient for a hacker to steal a treasure trove of information.

 The short answer is that no, it is not entirely safe.
-Let’s look at why, and how you can make your online shopping safter.
+Let’s look at why, and how you can make your online shopping after.

 On the bright side, not all of your credit card information is usually stored.
 Information is stored under the Payment Card Industry’s Digital Security Standard (PCI DSS).
-The standard is that, if a company stores the information at all, it should end with the cardholder’s name, primary account number (PAN) — the actual credit card number — along with the expiration date and service code.
+The standard is that if a company stores the information at all.
+It should end with the cardholder’s name, primary account number (PAN) — the actual credit card number.

 What they cannot store is the three- or four-digit security code on the back of the card, or a PIN.
 Doing so can result in hefty fines for the retailer.
 Storing credit card numbers is well-regulated, but that alone should not give you peace of mind.